Child ADHD Test

 Answer the questions below to see if your child might be suffering from Attention Deficit Hyperactivity Disorder.

-Instructions: This questionnaire is designed to determine whether your child demonstrates symptoms similar to those of children with Attention Deficit Disorder (ADHD) and is intended to be used as a screening tool; it is not diagnostic.
+Instructions: This questionnaire is designed to determine whether your child demonstrates symptoms similar to those of children with Attention Deficit Hyperactivity Disorder (ADHD) and is intended to be used as a screening tool; it is not diagnostic.
 If your answers indicate that your child's symptoms are consistent with the DSM-5 criteria for ADHD, consult your family doctor and/or a psychologist who is trained and experienced in completing assessments for ADHD in children.

 An accurate diagnosis can only be made through clinical evaluation by a trained mental health professional.